Pairwise sequence alignment with block and character edit operations: Author contributions statement

-Here, we present \algname to solve the block edit distance problem with traceback, using a modified version of the solution to the $\overline{C}D-\overline{CD}$ model~\cite{Lopresti1997}. \footnote{No coverage restriction for either $S$ or $T$, disjointness restriction is applied for $S$ but not for $T$.}
+Here, we present \algname as a heuristic approach for solving the block edit distance problem with traceback, using a modified version of the solution to $\overline{C}D-\overline{CD}$ model, resolving the previously identified issues associated with the original methodology.

 Similar to the algorithm described in~\cite{Lopresti1997}, \algname includes computing two arrays named $W$ and $N$ using the following two functions. \texttt{Compute-W} procedure matches every ``valid'' block in $S$ with the best matching block from $T$.
-The second function, \texttt{Compute-N}, uses the $W$ array to approximately calculate the best set of block and character operations to transform $S$ into $T$.
-Below we provide more details about the computations of these functions.
+The second function, \texttt{Construct-N}, uses the $W$ array to heuristically calculate the best set of block and character operations to transform $S$ into $T$.
+Below, we provide more details about the computations of these functions.